Financial Reporting Advisory Board (FRAB)

 Role of the board

-The board was originally set up in 1996 following the publication of the July 1995 White Paper ‘Better Accounting for Taxpayer’s Money’ where the government announced its plan to establish the Financial Reporting Advisory Board.
+The board was originally set up in 1996 following the publication of the July 1995 White Paper ‘Better Accounting for Taxpayer’s Money’ where the government announced its plan to establish the Financial Reporting Advisory Board (FRAB).

-In 2000 the Government Resources and Accounts Act set out that the Treasury shall consult a group of appropriate people to advise on financial reporting and standards.
-This role is fulfilled by FRAB, and put the existence of the board on to a more formal footing.
+In 2000 the Government Resources and Accounts Act set out that the Treasury shall consult a group of appropriate people to advise on financial reporting standards.
+This role is fulfilled by the FRAB and put the existence of the board on to a more formal footing.

 The board meets regularly to consider proposed changes to policy and practice.
-Where changes to the accounting guides are agreed, the Treasury is responsible for publishing them (The relevant document is the Government Financial Reporting Manual (FReM).
+Where adaptations or interpretations of IFRS are required for the public sector, the Treasury is responsible for publishing them in the Government Financial Reporting Manual (FReM).

-Each year the board produces a report of their activities throughout the year.
+Each year the FRAB produces a report of their activities throughout the year.
 This report is laid before parliament.

 Membership